EricCole24/TEDD-Tutoring/README.md

 # TEDD-Tutoring
-An app that allows students to schedule tututoring appointments
+An app that allows students to schedule tutoring appointments